 Blueberries and basil?
 We loved this simple and unexpected recipe from Creative Culinary.
 Adding a bit more basil brought out the sweet and earthy flavors.
 This one had the strongest, most savory flavor.
 It was a huge hit.

 Ingredients: (Servings for 6-8 popsicles)

-Editor's note: To emphasize the taste of basil and lemon, we upped the basil by a cup from the original recipe's 1 ½ cups and added ½ teaspoon of lemon zest.
+Editor's note: To emphasize the taste of basil and lemon, we upped the basil by a cup.
+(Compared to the original recipe's 1 ½ cups.)
+Then, we added ½ teaspoon of lemon zest.
 Straining to remove the solids is optional, but we found the finished popsicle had a prettier, clearer look.

 Blueberry Julep Poptail

 For a sophisticated take on a popsicle, this one, which uses mint and bourbon fits the bill perfectly.
 A riff on a classic mint julep.
 Filler Magazine’s recipe pairs the freshness of sweet mint and blueberries with the toasted cinnamon flavors of bourbon.
 This one had the most “boozy” flavor.

 Instructions: (Serves 6-8 popsicles)

 - Combine sugar, water, and mint sprigs into a small pan over high heat.
 Boil till sugar dissolves then simmer for a few minutes.